Revisiting the second-order convergence of the lattice Boltzmann method with reaction-type source terms: Model Verification and Validation

 In addition to the above, the convergence rates reported in this test case highlight the importance of the error landscape previously introduced.
 The rates observed in \cref{fig:Convergence_study_2D}, indicate that the set of simulations were conducted below the diagonal of \cref{fig:error_landscape}.
-Based on this, one could select the spatio-temporal parameters of the simulation to progress along the iso-error line in order to obtain the desired result with a lower computational cost.
-For the particular scenario investigated here, the spatial error dominates indicating that one could increase the time-step.
-Furthermore, this apparent diagonal line sets the limit on the accuracy that could be obtained be means of a single acoustically scaled set of grids, and should be noted by practitioners looking to study the convergence of their LBM scheme.
+This apparent diagonal line sets the limit on the accuracy that could be obtained by means of a single acoustically scaled set of grids, and should be noted by practitioners looking to study the convergence of their \ac{LBM} scheme.
+For the particular scenario investigated here, the temporal error dominates.
+By refining solely the time step, one can hide the source term discretization error below the spatial one and regain the second order convergence under acoustic scaling for the naive scheme.